Arizona ban on mask mandates took away mother’s ‘ability to keep my kids safe’ at school, she says

 “I thought I was trying to scream out into the void and nobody would ever see it,” she told The Washington Post on Sunday.

-But her screams echoed the mounting concerns of Arizona residents, school officials, health-care workers and parents who are pushing back against a state law that bars schools from mask mandates, despite federal public health guidelines that say students and staff members in K-12 schools should cover their faces indoors.
+But her words echoed the mounting concerns of Arizona residents, school officials, health-care workers and parents who are resisting a state law that bars schools from mask mandates, despite federal public health guidelines that say students and staff members in K-12 schools should cover their faces indoors.

-At least six school districts in Phoenix and Tucson have challenged Ducey’s ban on mask mandates, which does not take effect until September; lawmakers have declared it retroactive to July 1, according to the Associated Press
+At least six school districts in Phoenix and Tucson have challenged Ducey’s ban on mask mandates, which does not take effect until September.
+Lawmakers have declared it retroactive to July 1, according to the Associated Press.

-The Phoenix Union High School District returned to classes last week, with most students and staff members wearing masks indoors to follow the district’s rules — which countered the state’s ban.
-The defiance from Phoenix Union prompted the governor’s office to say that the mask requirements are “unenforceable,” and that they “have no teeth,” the Wall Street Journal reported.
+The Phoenix Union High School District returned to classes last week, with most students and staff members wearing masks indoors to follow the district’s rules — which counter the state’s ban.
+The defiance from Phoenix Union prompted the governor’s office to say that the mask requirements are “unenforceable” and that they “have no teeth,” the Wall Street Journal reported.

-The governor’s office did not respond to The Post’s request for comment late Sunday.
+The governor’s office did not respond to a request for comment from The Post late Sunday.

 Last month, the Arizona Medical Association advised schools and education leaders to follow federal health guidelines, particularly the Centers for Disease Control and Prevention’s guidance that says schools should implement mask use, coronavirus testing and contact tracing.

-Although Bergin and her husband got vaccinated, her two daughters, ages 10 and 6, are too young for the three vaccines the United States has approved for people 12 and older.
-In the past school year, Bergin said she was reassured because her daughters’ school had protective measures in place, including routine use of masks and testing.
+Although Bergin and her husband got vaccinated, her two daughters, ages 10 and 7, are too young for the three vaccines authorized for emergency use for people 12 and older in the United States.
+During the past school year, Bergin said, she was reassured because her daughters’ school had protective measures in place, including routine use of masks and testing.

 In April, Ducey lifted all mask mandates, saying it was time for school leaders to decide whether masks should be required on their campuses.

-Arizona Superintendent of Public Instruction Kathy Hoffman (D) criticized the governor’s decision shortly thereafter.
+Arizona Superintendent of Public Instruction Kathy Hoffman (D) criticized the governor’s decision shortly afterward.

-“Today’s abrupt removal of the mask mandate in schools is just one example in a long line of decisions that have resulted in Arizona’s embarrassing response to a virus that has claimed over 17,000 lives and impacted thousands more,” Hoffman said in a statement, AZFamily News reported.
+“Today’s abrupt removal of the mask mandate in schools is just one example in a long line of decisions that have resulted in Arizona’s embarrassing response to a virus that has claimed over 17,000 lives and impacted thousands more,” Hoffman said in a statement, according to AZFamily News.

 “Universal masking — along with other key mitigation strategies — has allowed schools to safely operate during a pandemic,” she added.

-Bergin said that with the recent ban on mask and vaccine mandates, there is a lot of confusion about whether schools are allowed to implement other measures such as quarantine after exposure.
+Bergin said that with the recent ban on mask and vaccine mandates, there is a lot of confusion about whether schools are allowed to implement other measures such as quarantines after possible exposures.

 Her daughter’s public charter school — which The Post is not naming because Bergin says she was concerned for her children’s safety after some users posted offensive comments about her Twitter thread — is not requiring quarantine for students or staff members who may have been exposed to the virus, she said.
 The school has told parents that their children can attend classes unless they develop symptoms.

-In the letter, the school “strongly encouraged” children to wear a face cover for 14 days after the potential exposure.
+In the letter, the school “strongly encouraged” children to wear a face covering for 14 days after the potential exposure.

-More than 17,000 children had been hospitalized with the virus in 23 states and New York City as of July 29, according to a database of the American Academy of Pediatrics and the Children’s Hospital Association.
-According to the same data, Arizona has the second-highest number of covid-19 related deaths — 34 — of people 19 and younger.
+More than 17,000 children had been hospitalized with covid-19 in 23 states and New York City as of July 29, according to a database of the American Academy of Pediatrics and the Children’s Hospital Association.
+According to the same data, Arizona has the second-highest number of covid-19-related deaths — 34 — of people 19 and younger.

 Banner Health, Arizona’s largest health-care provider, has seen a 95 percent increase in covid-19 cases and a 300 percent increase in ventilator use since July 1.
 Five percent of those cases were in the pediatrics department, according to a report released Tuesday.